+Is it a reality to have an interview with a robot or an AI program?
 What are automated job interviews?
-Is it reality to have an interview with a robot?
 Can robots replace humans and a lot of people working in HR stay without a job in future?

 Online job interviews have become extremely common since the pandemic, with 86% of companies surveyed by Gartner saying they’ve used virtual technology in the hiring process.